The Aaland Agency

-The story you have written, if good enough, will sell if enough people worldwide know it's out there.
+The story you have written, if good enough, will sell if the writing is exemplary and people know it's out there.
 That said, we need to look over your story abstract and evaluate a short portion of your writing to make a determination if what you have is something we feel would sell, all things considered.
-You don't have to be Einstein or Teller to figure out that a small number of the total demographic of 3 billion + people is a sizable target.
+You don't have to be Einstein to figure out that a small number of the total demographic of 3 billion + people is a sizable target.
 Are you seeing the big picture now?

 If you have what it takes, let's see it.